Fighter: Dragoon

 3rd-level Dragoon feature

 You gain the ability dive into the air and use your innate jumping techniques to perform special dive techniques.
-As a Bonus Action, you can Dive, leaping up to your jump distance in a straight line without provoking opportunity attacks.
-After you land, you may perform one dive technique provided there is a creature within your reach.
+As a Bonus Action, you can Dive, leaping up to your jump distance without provoking opportunity attacks.
+After you land, you may perform one dive technique.

 You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses of it when you finish a long rest.
 If a dive technique requires a saving throw, the DC is 8 + your proficiency bonus + your Strength or Dexterity modifier (your choice).